Senior Resources » 4 Ways to Reduce Your Medical Bills

 If it’s best for you to pay your bills over time, ask the billing office to set up a no-interest payment plan for you.
 It’s in the provider’s interest to work with you to obtain payment.

-You can also call the hospital where your husband had his surgery and ask a billing specialist if the facility offers financial assistance.
+You can also call the hospital where you’ve received treatment and ask a billing specialist if the facility offers financial assistance.
 According to the American Hospital Association, about half of U.S. hospitals are nonprofit.
 This means they are required to offer free or discounted services in some instances.
 This is usually reserved for low to moderate-income patients who have limited or no health insurance, but requirements vary from hospital to hospital.

 Advertisement.